go-micah/chat-cli/README.md

 ## Streaming Response

 By default, responses will stream to the command line as they are generated.
-This can be dissabled using the `--no-stream` flag with the prompt command.
+This can be disabled using the `--no-stream` flag with the prompt command.
 Not all models offer a streaming response capability.

 You can disable streaming like this: